kumarmunish/pycoreutils/PUBLISHING.md

-# PyPI Publishing Guide for Pycoreutils
+# PyPI Publishing Guide for pycoreux

-This guide explains how to publish pycoreutils to PyPI using GitHub Actions and manual methods.
+This guide explains how to publish pycoreux to PyPI using GitHub Actions and manual methods.

 ## Prerequisites